This is a writeup for the retired Hack The Box Shocker machine.

 --wordlist=SecLists/Discovery/Web-Content/common.txt -x "cgi,sh,pl,py"

-For the second scan, we find an interesting file in the cgi-bin folder:
+The second scan reveals an interesting file in the cgi-bin

 ===============================================================